frogologist/frogologist.github.io/portfolio.md

 - [kathrynmarks](https://github.com/kathrynmarks) is the one I use at Octopus Deploy
 - [frogologist](https://github.com/frogologist) contains this website

 My main contributions at Octopus are to company's [blog](https://octopus.com/blog).
-I also update the [website](https://octopus.com), [product documentation](https://octopus.com/docs), and [product roadmap](https://octopus.com/company/roadmap).
+Less often, I propose and merge changes to the Octopus [website](https://octopus.com) and [product documentation](https://octopus.com/docs).

-Specific website contributions include the [What's New](https://octopus.com/whatsnew) entries for:
-  - 2021.3
-  - 2021.2
-  - 2021.1
-  - 2020.6

 ## Social media